 2. Upper Deck Cabins

-The upper deck cabins are typically more expensive than the lower cabins because their services and amenities are also better.
+The upper deck cabins are typically more expensive than the lower cabins because their services and amenities are better.
 Moreover, they are proximal to entertainment hubs and recreational areas.
-Spacious cabins in the upper deck areas are also more expensive.
+Spacious cabins in the upper deck areas are more expensive too.

 Nonetheless, upper deck cabins in small ships are not for people who are susceptible to motion sickness, as the upper cabins tend to sway and roll more than the lower deck cabins.

 However, cruise ships these days are wider and bigger.
-They tend to have a stabilizing system that keeps the ship in place in spite of the ocean swells.
+They tend to have a stabilizing system that keeps the ship in place despite the ocean swells.
 Thus, cruise ships are more stable now.
 You just have to choose a cruise ship that has a stabilizing system.

 Having a central and lower cabin would also deprive you of windows to view the impressive scenes around you.
 In some Alaskan cruise ships, virtual views are installed on the windows of some inner cabins.